 Any security system has to not only process large quantities of data, but scale to meet demand.
 To ensure optimal logging and monitoring, consider implementing policy-based control over network access points.

 Unfortunately, simply adopting a 5G network increases operational complexity 50-fold, so businesses may very well need to increase the number of nodes they’re monitoring – likely driving up costs enormously.
 To lessen the burden of this situation, it may be time to reevaluate your procurement method.
 Opting to pay per gigabyte of data processed rather than per access node may be in your organisation’s best interest.

 As network capacity increases, so will the use of that capacity.
 This will result in the consumption of more storage.
 There’s going to be some downstream effects.

-Organizations will need to take a closer look at everything from storage tiering and ephemeral storage to long-term storage and distribution.
-They will need to re-prioritize how they classify data to meet their compliance objectives.
+organisations will need to take a closer look at everything from storage tiering and ephemeral storage to long-term storage and distribution.
+They will need to re-prioritise how they classify data to meet their compliance objectives.
 Budgeting long-term storage, establishing tiering profiles to ensure the most important data is safeguarded and easily accessible and determining where data should be stored becomes even more critical.

 Additionally, these data sets are often ephemeral in nature – for instance, weather and traffic patterns are constantly changing – and as such, processing speed becomes key.

 As the value of this data grows, securing it becomes paramount.
 But larger data sets will also make recovery times more challenging.
 Therefore, businesses will likely need multiple copies of the data, further increasing storage capacity and costs, as well as the need for efficient data networks to transport it.